CS 70

 Overall Tips

 The compiler is actually super helpful if you forget to put typename where you need it.
 It will tell you exactly where to put it.
-So don't worry too much about it.
+So don't worry too much about it, especially since we're using C++20 now and the compiler is smarter about this stuff.

 On the other hand, if you get all overzealous and throw typename in places where it isn't needed, you'll totally confuse the poor compiler which will assume you're a clever C++ pro and doing weird things on purpose.
 It will then give you a very confusing error message that will be hard to figure out.